 are interested in voluntary activities and ready to dedicate sufficient time to be part of civic engagement activities.

-To apply, send us an Expression of Interest by FILLING IN A SHORT FORM here.
+To apply, send us an Expression of Interest by FILLING A SHORT FORM HERE.

-Once received, our Regional and National Focal points located in the EU and in all of the six eastern partner countries will get in touch with you and advise you of the next steps.
+Once received, our Young European Ambassadors in-Country Coordinators will get in touch with you and advise you of the next steps.

-In general, the application process is simple and consists of completing an expression of interest form, taking a short quiz, liaising with the National Focal Points and participating actively in YEAs activities.
+In general, the application process is simple and consists of completing an expression of interest form, participating actively in YEAs activities and an induction session for the YEAs candidates, taking a short quiz, filling in the application package and liaising with the Young European Ambassadors in-Country Coordinator.

 We accept new applicants four times a year, at the end of each quarter, but you can already be busy during your time as a candidate.

-In order to become a Young European Ambassador you need to follow a process.
-The first phase is to express your interest in becoming a Young European Ambassadors.
-Shortly after, the national representatives of your country will contact you.
-Then you will have to pass the vetting procedure, which consists of a mentorship programme and completing the application package, in which you will also have to pass a quiz.
+In order to become a Young European Ambassador, you need to follow a process.
+The first phase is to express your interest in becoming a Young European Ambassador.
+Shortly after, the Young European Ambassadors in-Country Coordinator will contact you.
+Then you will have to participate actively in YEAs activities and an induction session for the YEAs candidates, take a short quiz, fill in the application package, and liaise with the Young European Ambassadors in-Country Coordinator.
 The final phase represents the nomination step.
 In this phase, besides the ‘EU NEIGHBOURS east’ project assessment, your candidacy will be analysed and approved by several stakeholders such as the EU Delegation to your country and the European Commission.
 The process might seem to take a bit of time but it is easier than it sounds!

 New YEAs candidates will be approved four times a year, at the end of each quarter.
 The length of your personal application process depends on your progress as well as what time in the year you applied.
 It can take from one month to three months maximum.